CompOmics/compomics.github.io/reporter/_posts/2015-09-04-releasenotes.md

 ---

+**Changes in Reporter 0.1.0 (September 4.
+2015):**

+ * NEW FEATURE: Added support for k-means clustering.
+ * NEW FEATURE: Added normalization settings.
+ * NEW FEATURE: Added the find/search option to the results frame.

+ * FEATURE IMPROVEMENT: Added a Welcome Dialog and made various other GUI improvements.
+ * FEATURE IMPROVEMENT: Sped up the protein filtering and ratio extraction.
+ * FEATURE IMPROVEMENT: Better error handling if the loading is canceled by the user.

+ * BUG FIX: Fixed an issue with the handling of memory warnings for 32 bit Java 8.

+ * LIBRARY UPDATE: Updated PeptideShaker to version 1.0.1.
+ * LIBRARY UPDATE: Updated jsparklines to version 1.0.5.
+ * LIBRARY UPDATE: Updated utilities to version 4.0.4.

+---

 **Changes in Reporter 0.0.5 (June 22.
 2015):**

   * BUG FIX: Fixed a bug in the setting of the desktop icon.

 ---

 **Changes in Reporter 0.0.4 (June 21.
 2015):**